cs2340-group-39/project-2/README.md

 - `wrapped_database` is running the Postgres database used by Django
 - `wrapped_nginx` is running the Nginx reverse proxy

   For each of these containers, there is a section called "Logs" where you can see the logs that the container is outputting.
 For `wrapped_frontend`, you can find the QR Code for Expo Go under this section.
 For `wrapped_backend`, you can see Django Logs here.
 There is another section called "Exec" where you can run commands for the respective container.
-For example, run Django migration commands here (Maybe?).
-  If you want to code in a consistent development environment, you can use VSCode's "Remote Development" extension and attach to the respective container you want to work in.
-To do this:

-- Find the button that has a symbol that looks like "><" in the bottom left corner of your VSCode window
-- Select "Attach to Running Container" from the dropdown menu
-- Click on the container you want to work in
-- Navigate to the folder that contains the source code by typing in the search bar `/usr/src/app`

-  Docker is configured to save your changes within the container to your local machine as well (Hopefully, Please make sure it is doing this)
+To run one off commands in the docker container, you can follow this template: `docker-compose run <Container Name ('backend' or 'frontend')> <Command (For Example: 'python /usr/src/app/manage.py migrate')>`

-  Once all the containers are running, you can find the app in your browser by simply typing `http://app.localhost`.
+  Once all the containers are running, you can find the app in your browser by simply typing `http://localhost/`.
 No port is required. `http://localhost/` will be forwarding `wrapped_frontend`, while `http://localhost/app/` will be forwarding `wrapped_backend`.

-Note that this app is still not hosted, and there is no public URL yet.
-I am working on this at the moment.
+Django Admin can be found on `http://localhost/admin/`.
+The `azure` branch of this repository has been deployed using Azure App Services, and can be publicly accessed at `wrapped.azurewebsites.net`.
+Please note that only the frontend is publicly accessible at this URL.
+You cannot access the admin panel here.
+(TODO: enable this functionality?)